 California Community Colleges Open Educational Resources

-- By C-ID – “C-ID” refers to the Course Identification Numbering System that establishes articulation among the California Community Colleges.
+- OER by C-ID can be found on the COOL4Ed website – “C-ID” refers to the Course Identification Numbering System that establishes articulation among the California Community Colleges.

 ASCCC OER Quick Guides

 ASCCC OER Quick Guides offers a collection of openly licensed resources directly – and indirectly – related to OER advocacy, adoption, and development.
 If you have a resource you’d like us to share – or a resource you’d like us to develop – please let us know.
 For most topics, we’ve provided an accessible webpage (or two) and a PDF designed for printing.

 “Open Educational Resources” houses a collection of OER resources organized by what they have to offer and/or what they allow you to do.